Faitsu/Theodoros_Notebook_Obsidian/The World/Notable People/NPCs/Crewmates/Melissa Aligar.md

+---
+aliases:
+  - the priest
+  - Aligar
+---
  A cleric from the [[Church of Salt]] who was recruited to be the church's representative for the Voyager for the [[Trial of Salt]]

  ## Notable Relationships